Peter Thiel Bid For Gawker.com. Now He May Want To Turn It Into A Conservative Investigative News Site.

 “[Thiel] said he might make it into a conservative investigative reporting site,” said Arrieta-Kenna.
 “He said it might look into stories that the liberal media wasn’t looking into and he would hire more conservative reporters.”

-A spokesperson for Thiel said that it was "not true" that the billionaire wanted to develop a conservative investigative outlet.
+A spokesperson for Thiel said that it was "not true" that the billionaire wanted to develop a conservative investigative outlet with Gawker.com.
 He declined to comment on the quotes attributed to Thiel.

 Thiel’s statements to the students is the first public evidence that he may have plans to do something with the Gawker website if he is successful with his bid.
 Many critics were worried that the billionaire had simply bid for the site and its remaining assets to eliminate its online archive.
 Gawker originally drew Thiel’s ire when it published a story about him being gay in 2007, and its archives contain several stories about the billionaire and his sexuality.